Donald Mackay (anti-drugs campaigner): Murder

 On 15 July 1977, Mackay disappeared from a hotel car park after having drinks with friends and has never been found.
-Stains from his blood group were evident on his van and on the ground nearby, and his car keys were underneath the van.
-Nearby were drag marks, hair, and three spent .22 calibre cases.
+Stains from his blood group were evident on his van and on the ground nearby and his car keys were underneath the van.
+Nearby were drag marks, hair, and three spent .22 calibre cartridges.

-The Woodward Royal Commission found that the six prime suspects to the murder all had convenient alibis.
-On the night of the murder, Tony Sergi and Domenic Sergi, nominated as principal suspects by the Commission, were on a "pub crawl" in Griffith with a number of police officers; Giuseppe Barbaro and Rocco Barbaro went to Sydney and, then, the Gold Coast, not returning to Griffith until 20 July; Francesco Barbaro, brother-in-law of Tony Sergi and cousin of Saverio Barbaro (who had been arrested three months earlier for marijuana production), stayed at the Griffith Ex-Servicemen's Club; and Robert Trimbole was at a restaurant in Randwick.
+The Woodward Royal Commission found that the six suspects in the murder all had convenient alibis.
+On the night of the murder, Tony Sergi and Domenic Sergi, nominated as principal suspects by the Commission, were on a "pub crawl" in Griffith with a number of police officers; Giuseppe Barbaro and Rocco Barbaro went to Sydney and the Gold Coast, not returning to Griffith until 20 July; Francesco Barbaro, brother-in-law of Tony Sergi and cousin of Saverio Barbaro (who had been arrested three months earlier for marijuana production), stayed at the Griffith Ex-Servicemen's Club and Robert Trimbole was at a restaurant in Randwick.

-Mackay's disappearance made headlines around the nation and many, such as Griffith supervisor of detectives James Bindon, drew the conclusion that Trimbole was responsible for the apparent contract-style killing.
+Mackay's disappearance made headlines around the nation and many, such as Griffith supervisor of detectives James Bindon, drew the conclusion that Trimbole was responsible for the apparent contract killing.
 Trimbole had previously made death threats against Mackay.
 The killing fuelled the perception of Griffith as full of mobsters and "Australia's marijuana capital".